uit-no-old/incoming/README.md

 Your web app backend and the Incoming!! server communicate through simple HTTP requests: Incoming!! provides an endpoint for handing out upload tickets, and issues a request to your web app backend when an upload is finished.
 To its JavaScript library, Incoming!! exposes a WebSocket server.
 Incoming!! also hosts the JavaScript library file.

 The Incoming!! server is implemented in Go, and the JavaScript library in, well, JavaScript, without use of external libraries.
-The whole thing is free and open source, licensed under the permissive TODO LICENSE.
+The whole thing is free and open source.
+The server is licensed under the copyleft [AGPLv3](http://choosealicense.com/licenses/agpl-3.0/), and the client library under the permissive [MIT License](http://choosealicense.com/licenses/mit/).

 Status